IITD-EE-ELL305/assignment-1-simplerisc-datapath-in-logisim-evolution-Harshit0143/README.md

 End of assignment 1a.
 Congratulations!
 You now have a working CPU that can perform basic operations on numbers!

 Notice: It looks like the cmp flags are updated in the "next cycle" after the values are calculated.
-That's because `cmp` is fed into the flag registers as `clk`.
-Not an issue as the flag is only used in a "later" instruction after it is used.
+That's because in one clock cycle ALU produced values of `is_eq` and `is_gt` and then in the next cycle they are updated into the flag registers.
+This is not an issue as the flag values are used in `later` instructions after they are set and not in the same one.